asiguiang/ChatbotUsingLangchain/README.md

 3. **TypeScript** dramatically improves code quality and maintainability
 4. **Component-based architecture** enables rapid feature development
 5. **Performance optimization** should be considered from the initial design phase

-The Ask@Dojo implementation serves as a blueprint for building intelligent chatbot interfaces that prioritize user experience, data privacy, and maintainability.
-The architecture demonstrates how modern web technologies can be combined to create sophisticated AI applications without external dependencies.

 ---